MicrosoftDocs/azure-devops-docs/docs/boards/integrations/boards-teams.md

    :::image type="content" source="media/integrations-teams/signin2.png" alt-text="Screenshot of selecting Set up a bot.":::

-After the app installs, you see a welcome message in the conversation pane.
+After the app installs, you see a welcome message in the Teams conversation pane.

 :::image type="content" source="media/integrations-teams/welcome-message.png" alt-text="Screenshot of the Welcome message in the conversation pane.":::

 ### Azure Pipelines app commands

-Use the following `@azure boards` commands to interact with the app in your Teams channel.
+You can use the following `@azure boards` commands to interact with the Azure Boards app in your Teams channel.

 | Command        | Functionality  |
 | -------------------- |----------------|